hexydec/dabby/src/ajax/ajax/readme.md

 In jQuery, the `xhr` parameter of any callback functions are returned as an enhanced XMLHttpRequest called the `jqXHR` object, whereas in Dabby.js, the orignal XMLHttpRequest object is returned.

 Dabby.js doesn't support as many `settings` as jQuery.

+Dabby doesn't return a deferred object like jQuery does, so you cannot chain any deferred methods to this method.